 Licenced Funeral Director

 Late 2012, McFarlane & Roberts was delighted to welcome Ed to their team of exceptional staff.
 Ed has been in the Funeral Industry since the age of 16, obtaining his Funeral Director’s licence in 1997 from Humber College.
 He brings with him progressive knowledge, experience, first class skills and a commitment to families and the community.
-Born and raised in the small community of Glencoe, just west of London, he still resides there with his wife Marlene and their sons Gavin and Tyler and is extremely excited to be working in the friendly, family-oriented community of Lambeth.
+Born and raised in the small community of Glencoe, just west of London, he still resides there with his sons Gavin and Tyler and is extremely excited to be working in the friendly, family-oriented community of Lambeth.
 Along with his family, Ed enjoys the simpler things in life, spending quality time at the arena, ball diamond, or soccer field coaching and watching his boys play or hooking up to their trailer for weekend getaways.